allthings/developers/guides/quickstart.md

 This markup code lays down some scaffolding.
 Of interest is line 5.
 There we load the [Allthings Javascript SDK](https://github.com/allthings/node-sdk).
 The SDK will do most of the heavy lifting for us including abstracting away most of the complexity of the OAuth authorization flow.

-Having pasted the above code into CodeSandbox, you should see something like this:
+Having pasted the above code into CodeSandbox and saving your changes to _index.html_, you should see something like this:

 ![Example index.html on the left, browser preview on the right](https://raw.githubusercontent.com/allthings/developers/master/guides/assets/guides.quickstart.a-simple-integration.1.png)